SriramVaishnav/ArcanEye/README.md

-# Arcane
+# ArcanEye
-Team Arcane's 'ArcanEye' app
+An Android app that could detect more than 80 objects real time!